-Fire and Emergency New Zealand have advised that as of 8am on Monday, 18 February 2019, a restricted fire season is in place for the entire Horowhenua District.
+Fire and Emergency New Zealand have advised that as of Wednesday, 27 March 2019, an open fire season is in place for the Horowhenua District.

-- This replaces the previously declared Open Fire Season from State Highway 1 Inland.
+- This replaces the previously declared Restricted Fire Season for the entire district.

 - All Public Conservation Land administered by the Department of Conservation is in a Year round (365 day) Restricted Fire Season.